Pediatric Pain Clinic App

 We created iOS app available in itunes for download.
 We piloted an online support community for teens.

-“This is my childhood, pointing to a pain board – pain since 8, this is not what you’re supposed to talk about when you get older, people tell their kids about all the fun they had…not me, this is my childhood.” - Patient
+“This is my childhood, pain since 8, this is not what you’re supposed to talk about when you get older, people tell their kids about all the fun they had…not me, this is my childhood.”